ZwellyTheKidd/Royal-Radiance/README.md

 Full-Stack E-commerce Application

 Welcome to the Full-Stack E-commerce Application repository!
 This project is a comprehensive e-commerce web application built using Angular for the frontend, Node.js with Express for the backend, MongoDB for the database, and JSON Web Tokens (JWT) for authentication.
-Additionally, a fake API powered by DummyJSON is used for testing purposes.
+Additionally, a fake API powered by DummyJSON is used for testing purposes and featuring seamless PayPal integration, .

 Features